dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-editing.jpg" width="100%" title="Use the file editor, version control section, and save button during your development workflow"/>

 1. **File Editor &mdash;** The File Editor is where users edit code.
 Tabs break out the region for each opened file, and unsaved files are marked with a blue dot icon in the tab view.

+    * Use intuitive [keyboard shortcuts](/docs/cloud/dbt-cloud-ide/dbt-cloud-tips#cloud-ide-keyboard-shortcuts) to help develop easier for you and your team.

 2. **Save button &mdash;** The editor has a **Save** button that saves editable files.
 Pressing the button or using the Command-S or Control-S shortcut saves the file contents.
 You don't need to save to preview code results in the Console section, but it's necessary before changes appear in a dbt invocation.
 The File Editor tab shows a blue icon for unsaved changes.